 - Electrical equipment: Faulty or poorly maintained electrical equipment is a common cause of workplace fires.
 This includes items such as electrical cables, plugs, and sockets.

-- Smoking: Smoking is the leading cause of fatal fires in the home, and it is also a significant cause of workplace fires.
+- Smoking: Smoking is the leading cause of fatal fires in the home and a significant cause of workplace fires.

 - Heating equipment: Faulty or poorly maintained heating equipment, such as radiators and boilers, can also be a fire hazard.